IgniteUI/help-topics/topics/02_Controls/Editors/04_igPercentEditor/05_Migrating_to_the_new_igPercentEditor.md

 dropDownOrientation|<a name='dropDownOrientation'></a>Use to set drop down opening orientation for the dorp down list when open button is clicked: `$('#percentEditor').igPercentEditor({ listItems: ["A", "B", "C", "D"], dropDownOrientation: 'top' }] })`. suppressNotifications|<a name='suppressNotifications'></a>Disables default notifications for basic validation scenarios built in the editors such as required list selection, value wrapping around or spin limits.

+>**Note:** If you want to set the option 'decimalSeparator', it must differ from the regional option for 'gropupSeparator'.

 [See all options](%%jQueryApiUrl%%/ui.igpercenteditor#options)